Has this article been insightful? Share it!

 Manometers measure CSF pressure.
 Pressure-sensitive probes are used in nanometers to monitor intracranial pressure directly through the skull and put into the ventricles.

-It is a minimally invasive surgical procedure in which a small hole is indicated in the base of the 3rd ventricle to drain extra fluid from the brain to the basal cistern and lower the CSF pressure.
+It is a minimally invasive surgical procedure in which a small hole is made in the base of the 3rd ventricle to drain extra fluid from the brain to the basal cistern and lower the CSF pressure.

 Senior Consultant